Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Introduction

-In this paper, we present an ASP system called ASP-MAUPF (Answer Set Programming for Mutli-Agent Universal Plan Finding) for computing universal plans.
-The system assumes a grid world domain with multiple agents.
-The grid world may contain obstacles.
-Each agent knows the grid world, and has a goal location to go to, but does not know the other agents' goal and their current locations unless they are within her field of view (FoV).
-Moreover, all agents are not equipped with any communication modules for message sharing.
-Basically, our system takes in a problem instance specified by a given map layout and a group of partially observable agents, translates it into ASP encodings, and computes a decentralized policy for each agent.
-In principle, once a policy profile is found, it works no matter where agents are placed initially and how they get perturbed during routing.
+In this paper, we present a system based on \textit{Answer Set Programming} (ASP) for computing universal plans.
+We assume multiple agents are moving on a 2D grid map with potential obstacles.
+Each agent is aware of the map layout and has a designated goal location, but does not know the goals or current locations of the other agents unless they are within its field of view (FoV).
+Moreover, none of the agents are equipped with communication modules for message sharing.
+Essentially, our system takes in a problem instance specified by a given map layout and a group of partially observable agents, translates it into ASP encodings, and computes a decentralized policy for each agent.
+In principle, once a policy profile is found, it works no matter where the agents are placed initially and how they get perturbed during routing.
 In other words, it can be seen as a paradigm of \textit{centralized search with decentralized execution}.
-A graphical illustration is shown in Figure \ref{fig:policy}.
+A graphical illustration is provided in Figure \ref{fig:policy}.
 With the help of this system, we conduct the following studies, presenting a spectrum ranging from feasibility to optimality.

 \textbf{Feasibility}.
 A policy profile is feasible if all agents can achieve their goals without ever colliding with others.
-We test the efficiency of our system and report here the time cost for computing feasible policies for different sizes of configurations.
-Sometimes there may not be any feasible policy, and we therefore conduct experiments to show how the existence of feasible policies may depend on agents' FoV.
+We evaluate the efficiency of our system and report the time cost for computing feasible policies for various configurations.
+Sometimes there may not exist any feasible policy, and we therefore design specific experiments to investigate how the existence of feasible policies depends on the agents' sensory capabilities.

-\textbf{Action restrictions}.
-In addition to feasibility, one may also want to restrict the policies in certain ways.
-Our system provides two ways for the user to specify action restrictions.
-The first type of restrictions is imposed as each individual agent's preferences over actions, e.g., an agent may prefer actions that would make her closer to the goal regardless of her observations.
-The second type of heuristic can be interpreted as traffic rules requiring agents to adopt a shared protocol when they encounter one another, which is represented as common knowledge among all agents.
-These action heuristics rule out undesirable policies, thus, can be an effective strategy for pruning the search space.
-It turns out to be a better way to generate more efficient policies than searching from scratch.
+\textbf{Action heuristics}.
+To take one step further, one may resort to certain heuristics the improve the quality of the solution policy.
+Our system provides two ways for the users to specify action heuristics.
+The first type of heuristic is defined as each individual agent's preferences over actions, e.g., an agent may prefer actions that bring her closer to the goal, regardless of her observations.
+The second type of heuristic can be interpreted as a set of traffic rules that require agents to adopt a shared protocol when they encounter one another, which is represented as common knowledge among all agents.
+These action heuristics rule out undesirable policies, and can therefore be an effective strategy for pruning the search space.